-If your Mail app or Calendar app gives a notification that Your Outlook account settings are out of date on your Windows 11/10 computer, then this post may interest you.
+If your Mail app or Calendar app gives a notification that Your Outlook account settings are out of date or Your account settings are out of date on your Windows 11/10 computer, then this post may interest you.

 Your Outlook account settings are out of date

-When you log in to your Windows computer, you may suddenly see this notification pop up in the bottom right side of the screen.
+When you log in to your Windows computer, you may suddenly see this notification pop up on the bottom right side of the screen.

 In case you miss this pop-up notification, you will be able to see it in the Action Center.

 Clicking on either of these, i.,e. the pop-up notification or the link in the Action Center will open the Mail app, where you will see a message.
 You will see two options – Fix account or Dismiss.

 Click on Fix account to let Windows 11/10 automatically fix the problem.
 When doing so, you will see the following screen.